Travel Report Australia, from Melbourne to Adelaide (May 2019)

 The takeover of the rental car at Hertz works smoothly and the car, a Mitsubishi Exclipse, is in top condition.

-IMPORTANT: If you want to make a detour to Kangaroo Island on the drive from Melbourne to Adelaide, you must know that all providers, except Hertz and Budget, ban the ferry and also the drive to and on Kangaroo Island (there is no insurance coverage !).
+If you want to visit Kangaroo Island on your way from Melbourne to Adelaide, you must know that all providers, except Hertz and Budget, ban the ferry and also the drive to and on Kangaroo Island (there is no insurance coverage!).
 Therefore, before renting, clarify whether the company approves the passage and includes Kangaroo Island.

-The drive from Melbourne to Philipp Island takes a good two hours and is quite tiresome due to the speed restrictions.
+The drive from Melbourne to Philipp Island takes a good two hours and is quite tiresome.
 Only the last 50km are reminiscent of the landscape of the Hamptons in the USA.
-A lot of green and a lot of agriculture.
-We stay at Hotel North Pier, which we can recommend from the location and from the hotel.
+We stay at Hotel North Pier, which we can recommend.
 Most rooms have sea views and the hotel is as charming as a 25hours or Moxy hotel.

 Is the penguin parade on Phillip Island worth it?